yuiokjgft/Instagagement/README.md

 - Intended for constant use with limited hours during the day (e.g. 6.00 to 18.00)
 - Supports basic Telegram engagement groups - post amount based and time based.
 All the available groups are found in group_template.json, more can be added
 - Takes latest links from specified Instagram profile
+- Currently 25 groups listed.
+Request any missing, but it is quite easy to add them

 ## Requirements